Dominican Monastery (Frankfurt)

-The Dominican Monastery (Dominikanerkloster) is a former Christian monastery in Frankfurt am Main.
+The Dominican Monastery (Dominikanerkloster) is a former Christian monastery in Frankfurt, Germany.
 It is the seat of Protestant Regional Association, a group of Protestant congregations and deaneries in the city, and serves as the convention site for the Synod of the Protestant Church in Hesse and Nassau, held usually twice a year.
 The former monastery compound includes a Lutheran church building, called the Church of the Holy Spirit (Heiliggeistkirche).

 Founded in 1233, the monastery came under the possession of the city in 1803.
 Completely destroyed during World War II, it was rebuilt in 1955–1957 by the architect Gustav Scheinpflug based on the old floor plan and layout, but in the architectural style of the post-war period.
 Of the original Gothic structure, only the late Gothic style choir of the church remains.